luxonis/depthai/depthai_sdk/docs/source/features/replaying.rst

 Replaying feature is quite extensible, and supports a variety of different inputs:

 #.
-Single image
+Single image.
 #.
 Folder with images.
-Images are getting rotated every 3 seconds. `Example here <https://github.com/luxonis/depthai-experiments/tree/master/gen2-people-counter>`__.
+Images are getting rotated every 3 seconds. `Example here <https://github.com/luxonis/depthai-experiments/tree/master/gen2-people-counter>`__..
 #.
-Url to a video/image
+Url to a video/image.
 #.
-Url to a YouTube video
+Url to a YouTube video.
 #.
-Path to :ref:`depthai-recording <Replaying a depthai-recording>`
+Path to :ref:`depthai-recording <Replaying a depthai-recording>`.
 #.
-A name of a :ref:`public depthai-recording <Public depthai-recordings>`
+A name of a :ref:`public depthai-recording <Public depthai-recordings>`.

 Replaying a depthai-recording
 #############################